hct2/pvm/README.md

    done this at least once before already.
 Essentially you'll need to create a key pair using whatever method you prefer, then use the mkauthkeys command on the hmc to add the public key to the HMC.
-   Google for "mkauthkeys" and you'll find plenty of examples of how to do this.
+   Google for `mkauthkeys` and you'll find plenty of examples of how to do this.

 ## Usage

-Run "pvm -?" for usage help.
+Run `pvm -?` for usage help.
-Run "pvm" to see a list of available commands.
+Run `pvm` to see a list of available commands.
-Run "pvm query" to see a list of available commands.
+Run `pvm query` to see a list of available commands.

 Some example commands to get you started: